2019 CCIH Conference

 Best-selling author and poverty expert Dr. Brian Fikkert will speak in the opening plenary session on June 6.
 Dr. Fikkert is the Founder and Executive Director of the Chalmers Center for Economic Development, a research and training center that is dedicated to helping churches and missionaries to declare the kingdom of God by bringing economic development and spiritual transformation to the poor.

-Dr. Fikkert Brian also serves as a professor of economics and community development at Covenant College and has been a consultant to the World Bank, the Inter-American Development Bank, and the United States Agency for International Development.
-He has published articles in both leading academic and popular journals and has co-authored the best-selling book When Helping Hurts: How to Alleviate Poverty without Hurting the Poor…and Yourself.
+Dr. Fikkert also serves as a professor of economics and community development at Covenant College and has been a consultant to the World Bank, the Inter-American Development Bank, and the United States Agency for International Development.
+He has published articles in both leading academic and popular journals and has co-authored the best-selling book When Helping Hurts: How to Alleviate Poverty without Hurting the Poor…and Yourself and the recently released Becoming Whole.

 At our core, faith communities are called to care for themselves and those in need.
 Paul’s letter in Philippians 2:3-4 reminds us to “do nothing from selfish ambition or conceit, but in humility count others more significant than yourselves.
 Let each of you look not only to his own interests, but also to the interests of others.”